ArtemSotnikov/HomeWork/home-work-69/README.md

 /login	 ----> POST handles login with email and password using Passport.js

-/	 ----> GET home page, which has no restrictions
+/	 ----> GET fetch users with "a" in their names

 /protected  ----> GET protected page, accessible only for loged in users